 Charity Intelligence’s mission is to provide Canadian donors with information that helps them make informed and intelligent giving decisions that have the greatest impact.

-Seva Canada is honoured to have received a 4-star rating from Charity Intelligence’s analysts four years in a row, and to benefit from their generous support for eye care programs around the world.
+Seva Canada is honoured to have received a 5-star rating from Charity Intelligence’s analysts four years in a row, and to benefit from their generous support for eye care programs around the world.
 Seva Canada has also been named a Top 100 charity in 2019 and 2020.

 Global Affairs Canada has been a major supporter of Seva Canada's work since we were founded in 1982.
 In May 2011, a new 5-year funding agreement was signed between Seva Canada and Global Affairs Canada (formerly DFATD) in support of Seva's eye care programs in Nepal, Tanzania, Malawi and Madagascar.
 Through Global Affairs Canada funding, there have been huge successes in global eye care, perhaps most clearly through the support of Aravind Eye Care System and the creation of Aurolab in India.

 The mandate of Global Affairs Canada manages Canada's diplomatic and consular relations, promotes the country's international trade and leads Canada’s international development and humanitarian assistance.

 - Health Sciences Association (HSA) is the union representing more than 17,000 professionals working in health care and community social services around BC.
 HSA supports the work of progressive groups in British Columbia and internationally through its Equality and Social Action Fund, which was established in 1989 by a resolution passed by HSA annual convention delegates.
 The purpose of the fund is to make significant monetary contributions towards the promotion of social and economic justice, labour solidarity, protection of human rights, a healthy environment, and universal health care.
 HSA provides ongoing funding for Seva Canada’s unique partnerships between women’s microfinance groups and eye care programs in Ethiopia.